zephyrproject-rtos/zephyr/doc/porting/arch.rst

 * After getting control back from the handler:

-  * Decide wether to perform a context switch.
+  * Decide whether to perform a context switch.
   * When performing a context switch, restore the context being context switched in.